Whatever Happened To The Most Memorable Say Yes To The Dress Couples?

 In Season 14, Corbin Bleu (of Disney's "High School Musical") and fiancée Sasha Clements came into Kleinfeld's floating on a cloud of love.
 Young, beautiful, and totally smitten, they shopped for a dress together in preparation for their July 2016 wedding.
 After trying some dresses, Clements found a perfect fit in a custom Pnina Tornai gown, which Pnina announced she would now call "The Sasha."

 But how are Bleu and Clements doing now?
 This sweet couple seems to be going strong — plus, Bleu is doing well with his post-Disney career.
 While Bleu isn't exactly at "High School Musical" co-star Zac Efron's movie-star level, he's still acting and dancing.
-He's been working on Broadway and has even gotten nominated for awards for his roles in "Kiss Me Kate" and "Anything Goes."
+He's been working on Broadway and has even been nominated for awards for his roles in "Kiss Me Kate" and "Anything Goes."
 Here's a child Disney star who did right.

 This Olympic bride found herself in a scandal